-Tuition refunds/credits are made for withdrawal from a course(s) when an official Schedule Adjustment (Drop/Add) Form is filed with the Registrar.
-Students may withdraw from a course and receive a full refund as per the refund/credit schedule below.
-The date of withdrawal is certified as the date on which the Schedule Adjustment (Drop/Add) Form is filed with the Registrar (not the date of the last class attended).
+Tuition refunds/credits are given for withdrawal from a course(s) when an official Add/Drop Form is completed with the Registrar.
+Students may withdraw from a course and receive a refund per the dates on the schedule below.
+The date of withdrawal is certified as the date on which the Add/Drop Form is filed with the Registrar (not the date of last attendance in class).
+Fees for all courses, including dropped course(s), are the responsibility of the student effective the first day of the term.
+Charges for added courses will appear on student's ledger and should be paid when added.
 Failure to attend class does not constitute withdrawal.
 Students failing to properly withdraw from a course will not receive a refund.
+Refunds/credits are issued per the schedule on p.
+6 of the catalog.